oreoluwashulammite/ORDER-DATA-ANALYSIS/README.md

 ---
 ### Expected Outcome

-The expected outcomes include:
+At the end of this project:
-- Clear understanding of overall sales performance
+- Key business performance metrics are clearly defined
 -	Identification of products driving the most sales
 -	Visibility into sales trends and patterns
 -	Actionable insights for business improvement